NERC-CEH/observation-management-system/documentation/workflow-dataproducts/DataWorkflowProducts.md

 # System Workflow

-## Data ingestion
+## Data Ingestion

 For the sensor networks involved in this project, the data arrives on-site from a range of different data loggers.
 The data files produced by the different loggers are in relatively similar, but not the same, format.
-To bridge these data files to the processing system a set of scripts micro-batch the data onto the initial queue.
+To bridge these data files to the processing system Apache Nifi is used to place the data onto the initial queue as and when it becomes available.
 From this point the data is represented with semantic information throughout the system until being made persistent in the database.

 ![Basic Workflow Overlay](graphics/HighLevelWorkflow.png?raw=true "High Level Dataflow")

 The diagram above describes the general flow for all numerical observations, where data is placed onto the data queue, semantically annotated, processed and persisted.
 The generic processing node can stand for the QC, forecasting, or any data processing.
-The link back to the data queue is for derived data that is treated like a raw observation that needs to QC applied and potentially more processing.
+The link back to the data queue is for derived data that is treated like a raw observation that needs to have QC applied and potentially more processing.
 Events are persisted along with observation data as they need to be managed and potentially mined.

-With the ingestion of the data, there is a need for the loaders to keep a record of the last time stamp added, so as not to load an observation more than once.
-While this wouldn't cause an issue with the end result, it would mean unnecessary extra processing.

 ### Automatically Downloaded Sensor Data

 Sensor data that streams in from the in-situ loggers are held on-site in XML and CSV formatted files, updated throughout the day.
-A script running as a service periodically searches for and processes new data automatically, providing a near-continuous stream of observations.

 ### Manually Downloaded Sensor Data

 Sensor data that is manually downloaded from in-situ loggers is periodically added into a data folder with a relatively predictable cycle.
-Similar to the automatically downloaded sensor data this can searched by a script service searching for and processing new data as it appears.

 ### Manually Sampled and Specimen Analysis Data